abruzzi/data-fetching-patterns-in-react/README.md

 Static Site Generation (SSG) is a methodology in web development where web pages are pre-rendered to static HTML files during a build process before deployment.
 Unlike dynamic sites that generate content on the fly with each request, SSG prepares all pages in advance.
 This approach means that a server simply serves pre-built HTML, CSS, and JavaScript files to the browser without the need to execute server-side code or database queries at runtime.

-The advantages of SSG include faster load times, since static files can be quickly served from a CDN; improved security, as there is no direct database or server-side application interaction; and better SEO, due to the availability of content as soon as the page loads.
+Static Site Generation (SSG) offers numerous benefits, including enhanced load speeds due to the ability to serve static files swiftly from a Content Delivery Network (CDN).
+It also bolsters security since it eliminates direct interaction with databases or server-side applications.
+Additionally, SSG can significantly improve SEO outcomes because the content becomes immediately available upon page load.

+It's worth noting that SSG's utility isn't confined to any specific frontend library; its application predates many of these libraries.
+Developers have the flexibility to implement SSG using various backend technologies, such as PHP, Ruby, or Java.
+However, in contexts where you and your team possess expertise in building client-side React applications, or where existing logic from such applications can be repurposed for static site generation, leveraging isomorphic React could be particularly advantageous.

-SSG is particularly popular for blogs, documentation sites, and marketing websites, where content does not change frequently.
-Next.js, for instance, has built-in functionality to render content as static by default.
-This means you can generate content at build time.
-Note that you can still access data through APIs or databases; it's just that the content it generates is static.
+SSG is especially favored for projects like blogs, documentation sites, and marketing websites, where the content remains static or seldom changes.

-For instance, if we want to generate some advertisements everytime when the website is built, we can define a React Server Component like the following:
+For instance, if we want to generate some advertisements when the website is built (instead of everytime when user request the page), we can define a React Server Component like the following:

 ```jsx
 async function getAds(): Promise<Ad[]> {